 SCOUTING UNLV

 - UNLV is at the top of the league in rebounding, pulling down 40.3 per game to rank second among MW schools.
-It's 27.7 defensive boards per contest are 76th in the nation and fourth in the conference.Â
+Its 27.7 defensive boards per contest are 76th in the nation and fourth in the conference.Â

 - The team's leading rebounder, Meadow Roland, pulls down 9.4 per game to lead the Mountain West.
 Roland is averaging 13.1 points and has a team-high 22 blocks on the season, 26th best in the nation.

-- Jasmyn Lott leads the team in points (14.0) and is shooting 44% from the floor and 36% from three.Â
+- Jasmyn Lott leads the team in points (14.0) and is shooting 44% from the floor and 36% from 3-point range.Â

 - The Rebels are disciplined when it comes to fouling, averaging 12.5 per game to rank 12th in the country.
-UNLV has attempted 153 free throws, compared to its opponents 100.Â
+UNLV has attempted 153 free throws, compared to its opponents' 100.Â

 WHAT'S NEXT?Â

 - GCU goes on a winter break and will resume play Saturday, Dec.
-28 at San José State.Â
+28, at San José State.Â

-- The Lopes return home a couple days later to host Colorado State on New Years Eve morning.Â
+- The Lopes return home a couple days later to host Colorado State on New Year's Eve morning.Â